What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Results

-\shortpara{Dynamics Gap.} The future trajectories of agents are predetermined in the datasets.
-However, in AD systems, the motion of the ego-agent is determined by a planner that takes into account other agents' predictions, which consequently impacts the future movements of other agents.
-Different predictors will lead to various environment dynamics that differ from those represented in the datasets, resulting in the disparity between Static and Dynamic ADE, ultimately the correlation with driving performance.
-To support our claim, the relationship between Dynamic ADE and driving performance is depicted in \autoref{fig:dynamic_vs_drivingperformance}.
-Compared to Static ADE, Dynamic ADE displays a significantly stronger correlation with driving performance for both planners in all experiments, by accounting for the dynamics gap.
-We can conclude that the dynamics gap is one of the main factors that causes the disparity between static evaluation and realistic driving performance.
+We can conclude that the dynamics gap is the main factor that causes the disparity between prediction accuracy and realistic driving performance.
 The Dynamic ADE, which is evaluated through interactive simulation environments, is capable of incorporating the dynamics gap and displaying a significant correlation with driving performance.